tripolskypetr/node-ccxt-dumper/README.md

 ## Logging

-All requests are logged to `http_export.log` file using the `pinolog` library.
+All requests are logged using the `pinolog` library.
 Logs include:
-- Incoming requests (requestId, serviceName, symbol)
+- Incoming requests (requestId, serviceName, symbol, parameters)
 - Successful responses
 - Errors with full stack traces
 - Execution time for each request (console.time/timeEnd)

+**Log Files:**
+- `http_export.log` - All export endpoints (analysis and history)
+- `http_exchange.log` - Exchange API candle requests with caching

 ## Performance

 - **TTL Caching**: Analysis results are cached for the TTL period to reduce exchange load
+- **Database Caching**: Candle data is cached in MongoDB to minimize exchange API calls
+- **Smart Cache Strategy**:
+  - Checks database first for existing candles
+  - Only fetches missing data from exchange
+  - Prevents duplicate entries with `findByFilter` validation
 - **Parallel Requests**: Ability to process multiple requests simultaneously
 - **Optimized Periods**: Each timeframe uses optimal periods for indicators